Tony Rich: The Tony Rich Project

 After signing with LaFace Records as an artist, Rich began work on his debut album.
 The set's lead single "Nobody Knows" was released in November 1995, and became a hit single, making it to No. 2 on the Billboard Hot 100 the following year.
 Under the moniker "The Tony Rich Project," he released his debut album Words in early 1996.
 Both the album and single went platinum.
 The album's follow-up single "Like a Woman" garnered moderate success giving Rich another Top30 AC single.
 He also contributed the track "Highway" to the soundtrack to the 1996 action film Fled and "You're a Winner" to the Rhythm of the Games: 1996 Olympic Games Album compilation.

-The following year, Rich received four Grammy Award nominations including Best New Artist, Best Male Pop Vocal Performance ("Nobody Knows"), Best R&B Album ("Words"), and Best Male R&B Vocal Performance ("Like a Woman").
-And he won the award for Best R&B Album.
+The following year, Rich received four Grammy Award nominations including Best New Artist, Best Male Pop Vocal Performance ("Nobody Knows"), Best R&B Album ("Words"), and Best Male R&B Vocal Performance ("Like a Woman"), winning the award for Best R&B Album.

 A third single, "Leavin'" was released in 1997 from his debut album and peaked at No. 88 on the Hot 100 and No. 53 on the R&B chart.
 Also that year, he did some songwriting/production work on albums by Sam Salter, Michael Bolton, 4.0, and Aaron Neville.

 He made his feature film debut, portraying Duke Ellington in the 1997 crime drama Hoodlum.
 He recorded the track "Harlem is Home" for the movie soundtrack.

 After the success of his debut, Rich began work on his next album.
 The album's first single "Silly Man" was released in 1998 and gained some airplay.
 His second album Birdseye was released on August 8, 1998, and peaked at No. 66 on the Billboard R&B chart.
 It was critically praised, but failed to generate much commercial success.
 Due to some label issues/mergers, his album was caught in limbo.
 That same year, he was commissioned to produce a few remixes for the Spice Girls hit single "Viva Forever" in addition to doing some appearances/production work on albums by CeCe Winans and Eric Clapton.

 With his Birdseye album's cycle cut short, he took some time off to work on various projects.